 This popular event carried on with music, shows and dance and spread over the country.

 The big cities open their fire stations to the public and organise public dances.
-If you also have the chance to go to a village’s dance, don’t miss it, they are the best!!!
+If you also have the chance to go to a village dance, don’t miss it, they are the best!!!
 They are a lower-key event, but so welcoming and fun!

 Start of the main summer holiday season

-From the 14th of July, the bank holiday weekend starts the main summer holiday period until the 15th August bank holiday weekend in France.
+From the 14th of July, the bank holiday weekend starts the main summer holiday period until the 15th of August bank holiday weekend in France.
 Big French cities become empty as urban people are reaching the French countryside or their favourite vacation spot.

-The school holidays usually start about 2 weeks before the French National day until the first days of September but a big majority of French people take out 2 to 3 weeks vacation between the 14th July and the 15th August.
+The school holidays usually start about 2 weeks before the French National Day until the first days of September but a big majority of French people take out 2 to 3 weeks vacation between the 14th July and the 15th August.

 The French National Day is now fireworks celebrations, the storming of the Bastille, a Military Parade in Paris, but also a firemen’s ball!
 This bank holiday weekend is the start of the French summer holiday season.
 French people escape the city for a bank holiday country break or the start of the annual summer vacation!